Wednesday, January 16, 2013

 Ariel Splashed

-Our original five day haul out turned in thirteen, but the quality of the work was excellent.
-Much of the extra time was due to rain and the rest probably due to a heavy workload at the boatyard.
-But we are back in the water, and as soon as we are provisioned we plan to be underway again.
+Our original five-day haul-out turned out to be thirteen days, but the quality of the work was excellent.
+Much of the extra time was due to rain, and the rest was probably due to a heavy workload at the boatyard.
+But we are back in the water, and as soon as we are provisioned, we plan to be underway again.

 Final Touches